echamudi/jmdict-util/README.md

 ## License

-Code and documentation copyright 2019 the [JMdict Util Project Authors](https://github.com/ezhmd/jmdict-util/graphs/contributors).
+Copyright © 2019 Ezzat Chamudi.

 JMdict Util code is licensed under [MPL-2.0](https://www.mozilla.org/en-US/MPL/2.0/).
-Images, logos, docs, and articles in this JMdict Util project are released under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+Images, logos, docs, and articles in this project are released under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).

 Libraries, dependencies, and tools used in this project are tied with their own licenses respectively.